-If I told you that you could take your family on a radical road trip for $5 a day or less, would you think that sounds too good to be true?
-Indeed, one-way destination RV rentals trips are quickly growing in popularity as a thrifty alternative to traditional vacations.
-However, before you pack your bags and load up the family, there are some important things to consider before you sign on the dotted line.
+In fact, what if I told you that you could rent an RV and take your family on a radical road trip for $5 a day or less?
+Would you think that sounds too good to be true?
+One-way destination RV rental trips are quickly growing in popularity as a thrifty alternative to traditional vacations.
+But wait!
+Before you pack your bags and load up the family, consider these tips.

-1. Rent RVs for as low as $1 a day.
+1. Find cheap RV rentals for as low as $1 a day.

-There are many different rental companies out there that offer these fantastic deals.
+You can find many different RV rental or RV relocation companies out there that offer these fantastic deals.
 Here is a compilation of some of the best and most reputable ones:

 - Imoova.com – Imoova offers one-way relocations of both campers and cars for $1 a night plus applicable fees.
 This option is perfect for bigger families where they want some additional space or an easy option to run into town for supplies without taking the big vehicle.
 It’s also for tent campers or road trippers who need a car but not the bulk of an RV.